Harshin1V/SmartContract_Builder_Explainer/Security Insights on SmartContracts/design_scaling_risks_llm_blockchain.md

 ## 🧩 Design Tradeoffs

 - **Model choice:** We use `gpt-4o-mini` for cost-effective reasoning.
 While `gpt-4` provides more accurate results, it’s slower and costlier.
+GPT-4 (original) has a lower token limit than GPT-4o and its variants including GPT-4o-mini(10k token limit).
 - **Security vs. Speed:** LLM responses are safeguarded with guardrails in prompts to avoid code generation or security leaks.
 This slightly slows down output generation but improves safety.
 - **ABI fallback:** When source code is unavailable, the tool explains contracts using only the ABI — trading off depth for broader applicability.